-Portugal also has a Ritual called “English”, but British members of Le Droit Humain said that this Ritual is nothing like their own.
-The British website of Le Droit Humain mentions incense used in their “Lauderdale” Ritual which is also used in the Dutch “English” Ritual.
+Portugal also has a ritual called “English”, but British members of Le Droit Humain said that this ritual is nothing like their own.

 In the United Kingdom Le Droit Humain works with no less than six different rituals (Lauderdale, Verulam, Scottish, Irish, Georges Martin, Emulation).
 They are nicely summed up and explained on their website.

 The USA Federation used to have the following in their FAQ:

 What rituals do we work?

 Our Order works a variety of rituals.
 In North America, we primarily work the Lauderdale, The North American, & The George Martin rituals.
 The Los Angeles Metro LDH Lodges work the Lauderdale Ritual, which is the equivalent of all 33 degrees of the Scottish Rite system and includes several York Rite degrees, as well.

-These “George Martin rituals” are not the atheistic Rituals written by Georges Martin (that is called “French” in the Netherlands), but rather a ‘new’ Ritual named after the man.
+These “George Martin rituals” are not the atheistic rituals written by Georges Martin (that are called “French” in the Netherlands), but rather a ‘new’ ritual named after the man.